elhambagheri1994/video_player/README.md

-# Remotion Player
+# Address Crud

-This repository contains an interactive version of the Remotion player example, showcasing a WYSIWYG (What You See Is What You Get) interface for editing and repositioning text fields on a Remotion video player. this web application allows users to edit and reposition text fields on a Remotion video player.
+This repository contains an interactive version of the Address CRUD example, You have the CRUD operation of a public address.
+So you are able to read and modify of all the addresses are accessible by everyone without authenticating.
+Also login and register pages are available in the application, so each user should be authenticated before viewing the favorite addresses.
+As a result, each user sees the items in which he/she is the owner.
+After logging in, users are able to see their profile and edit their basic information (like name and phone number) in a dedicated view.

 The application has the following features:

-- Ability to edit text: Users are able to enter and modify text using a WYSIWYG interface.
-- Text repositioning: Users are able to reposition the text fields on the video player.
-- Pause and play functionality: When editing the text, the video will be paused, and after editing, the user can play the video again.
-- Undo/redo functionality: undo/redo functionality are available to allow users to revert or redo changes made to the text and positions.
-- Local storage persistence: The user's progress, including the text and position changes, are saved locally using local storage.
-So the data is available even after a browser refresh.
+- Dynamic form for creating any forms immediately
+- Using wrapper for any packages that are used in the project, so you can change any of them easily
+- resumable components in shared folder
+- protected routes
+- dynamic table creation using CustomTable component
+- complete CRUD operations for addresses
+- ability to register, login and edit user information

 ## Tech Stack